radoslawkol/SocialMedia_app/README.md

 ## What problem does it solve?

-The main idea of the app was to assure the place for users, in which they can communicate with friends and others.
+The main idea of the app was to assure the place for users, where they can communicate with friends and others.

 **Main Features**